openstack/releases/doc/source/pike/schedule.rst

 Pike-3 milestone
 ----------------

-XXX is the Pike-3 milestone window for projects following the `release:cycle-with-milestones`_ model.
+27 July 2017 is the Pike-3 milestone window for projects following the `release:cycle-with-milestones`_ model.

 .. _p-goals-complete: